 If you want to change the trajectory of your life, you need to make smart investments in yourself.
 It's the only way.

-I think these are best for when you've exhausted your near-term opportunities with your full-time job.
+Side hustles are best for when you’ve exhausted your near-term opportunities with your full-time job.
 If you just convinced your boss to give you a raise or switched companies, there are no near-term opportunities for a pay raise.
-That's when a side hustle for a little extra cash makes sense.
-Job first, then hustle.
+That’s when a side hustle for a little extra cash makes sense.

 Your Relationships